 In addition to the different valuation methods used for individual items, the structure of the solvency balance sheet also differs from that of the Lux GAAP balance sheet.
 Not all balance sheet items are therefore directly comparable.
 In the Lux GAAP balance sheet accrued interest is shown under 'Receivable, not insurance' whilst under Solvency II it is shown as 'Investments'.
 There are also differences in the classification of insurance and intermediary receivables and receivables not insurance, which are described under the individual items.
 Some further differences between Lux GAAP on the one hand and Solvency II on the other hand arise from different points in time.
-IFRS group-reporting and Solvency II calculations are prepared and finalized earlier than Lux GAAP reporting.
+Solvency II calculations are directly linked to the IFRS group-reporting.
+Both, IFRS group-reporting and Solvency II calculations are prepared and finalized earlier than Lux GAAP reporting.
 Therefore more up-to-date data and developments are incorporated into the local financial statements.